frasermarlow/tap-bls/README.md

 LNU02033224 - has 13 months of data each year?
 (M13, Q05, and S03 indicate annual averages, but not every data series provides these?)

+Investigate why PRS85006092 returns Q5 data which does not match annual averages.